Private credit investor 7

 Fixed income

-Private credit rewards investors with a risk adjusted return, illiquidity premium and at times an alpha return (a higher return without taking on more risk) in certain cases of a direct lending or managed funds.
+Private credit rewards investors with a risk adjusted return, illiquidity premium and at times an alpha return (a higher return without taking on more risk) in certain cases.
 Typically, an alpha return is achieved by offering unique financial products, better terms than competitors or speed to deal (you can read more here about achieving alpha in private credit).

 Returns can vary from 7% p.a. up to 24% p.a. depending on the financial product and investment manager / originator you are working with.